-Recommendations of the Common Stock Directors on our Board of Directors
+Recommendations of Our Board of Directors

-The Common Stock Directors on our Board unanimously recommend that the holders of Class A and Class B common stock vote your shares: "FOR" the election of the six Common Stock Directors to serve until our next annual meeting of stockholders or until their respective successors are elected and qualify.
+Our Board of Directors recommends that you vote your shares as follows:

+- "FOR" the election of the six Common Stock Directors on our Board to serve until our next annual meeting of stockholders or until their respective successors are elected and qualify (PROPOSAL 1); and - 2.
+"FOR" approval, on an advisory basis, of the compensation of our named executive officers as described in this Proxy Statement (PROPOSAL 2).

-Votes Required with Respect to the Proposal
+Votes Required with Respect to each Proposal

-Election of Common Stock Directors - The six nominees for election as directors at the Annual Meeting by the Class A and Class B common stock will be elected by a majority of the votes cast of the Class A and Class B common stock at the Annual Meeting.
-This means that the director nominee with a majority of the votes for a particular slot is elected for that slot.
-Votes withheld from one or more director nominees will have the practical effect of voting against such director nominee because the affirmative vote of a majority of the Class A and Class B common stock present at the Annual Meeting and entitled to vote for the election of directors is required.
+Proposal 1 - Election of Common Stock Directors - The six nominees for election as directors at the Annual Meeting by the Class A and Class B common stock will be elected by a majority of the votes cast of the Class A and Class B common stock at the Annual Meeting.

+Proposal 2 - Advisory Vote on Executive Compensation - The affirmative "FOR" vote of a majority of those shares present in person or represented by proxy at the meeting and entitled to vote on the matter is required to ratify this and all other proposals properly brought before the Annual Meeting.

 Holders of common stock who abstain will be considered present at the Annual Meeting for quorum purposes, but their votes will not be counted as affirmative votes.
 Abstaining, therefore, will have the practical effect of voting against the Proposal because the affirmative vote of a majority of the shares present at the Annual Meeting and entitled to vote with respect to these matters is required to approve such proposal.
-A "broker non-vote" occurs when a bank, broker, or other holder of record holding shares for a beneficial owner does not vote on the Proposal because that holder does not have discretionary voting power for that particular item and has not received instructions from the beneficial owner.
+A "broker non-vote" occurs when a bank, broker, or other holder of record holding shares for a beneficial owner does not vote on the Proposals because that holder does not have discretionary voting power for that particular item and has not received instructions from the beneficial owner.
 "Broker non-votes" are counted for the purpose of determining whether a quorum exists.
 There is no cumulative voting for the election of directors.